Skip to main content

 A general studies degree is not just an educational choice; it's a gateway to a diverse and adaptable career landscape.

-So whether you're looking, like Cikhart, to explore new frontiers or build upon existing strengths (and college credits), a general studies degree offers the flexibility and versatility needed in today's ever-changing job market –and can help get you to the finish line with your bachelor's degree.
+So whether you're looking, like Cikhart, to explore new frontiers or build upon existing strengths (and college credits), a general studies degree offers the flexibility and versatility needed in today's ever-changing job market — and can help get you to the finish line with your bachelor's degree.

 Discover more about SNHU's BA in General Studies: Find out what courses you'll take, skills you'll learn and how to request information about the program.

-Nicholas Patterson ’22 is a writer and alumnus of Southern New Hampshire University (SNHU), where he earned his bachelor’s degree in English and creative writing.
-He is currently honing his craft further as he pursues an MFA in Creative Writing from SNHU.
+Nicholas Patterson ’22 ’25MFA is a writer based in West Michigan with several years of experience as a content creator in higher education.
+He’s an alumnus of Southern New Hampshire University (SNHU), where he earned both his bachelor’s in English and creative writing and his Master of Fine Arts in Creative Writing.
+When his head’s not in novels, you can find him outside dreaming up his own stories.
 Connect with him on LinkedIn.

 Explore more content like this article